 One main thing New York is known for is its eclectic and open mind to the arts.
 The American Folk Art Museum focuses on many different artists from all cultures within the United States.
 And the best thing about this museum is that it is free of charge and would be a great day trip when taking time to go through.
-The museum features art as early as the late 1700s through today.
+The museum features art from as early as the late 1700s through today.
 Young adults studying a particular section of art and history in a high school setting may appreciate what they see more in this museum.

 The American folk art museum features permanent and traveling exhibitions.
-They can accommodate families are and can give tours in a group setting.
+They can accommodate families and can give tours in a group setting.
 There are various educational activities that you can find on their website to help guide you through your visit.
 This is considered to be one of the best American art museums in the United States.

 8. American Museum of Natural History

-In homeschooling, when teaching about things like history and science and nature, kid’s eyes tend to glaze over.
+In homeschooling, when teaching about things like history and science and nature, kids’ eyes tend to glaze over.
 However, pair that with a trip to the American Museum of National History, and you will see your children’s eyes light up with wonder.
-Located in New York City, New York, this museum has been providing “ooh’s and aah” for 150 years, showing people things that only we can imagine in our dreams.
+Located in New York City, New York, this museum has been providing “oohs’s and aah” for 150 years, showing people things that only we can imagine in our dreams.
 Having featured exhibits from all around the world, kids can experience science and natural history like they never have before.

-Be prepared to spend a significant amount of time of your day in this building.
+Be prepared to spend a significant amount of time in your day in this building.
 This is the perfect activity for the entire family to enjoy.
 Even have to convince your kids to come back to the house.
 Standard in this museum is artifacts such as real-sized Tyrannosaurus rex skeletons, elephants, whales, and many more eye-popping mammals of history.

 This museum has featured exhibits such as mummies from Egypt, Dinosaurs, Darwin, and Climate Change.
-Due to the coronavirus pandemic, only limited amounts of people are allowed in the museum at a time, so be sure to reserve your ticket and your time in advance.
-The general admission cost for adults into this museum is $23 and an additional $13 for each child.
+Due to the coronavirus pandemic, only a limited amounts of people are allowed in the museum at a time, so be sure to reserve your ticket and your time in advance.
+The general admission cost for adults to this museum is $23 and an additional $13 for each child.
 There are discounts for students with an ID.

 9. Central Park Conservancy